Mobile TV Rocks!

 Consider cameras.
 At first, this technology was considered to be a direct revenue producer: mobilers would take pictures and email them to friends, thus incurring packet fees.
 Fine.
 So long as phone camera technology was in its infancy, picture files were small enough that snap-happy teens wouldn’t bankrupt dad with picture-mail packet fees but would, indeed, use the network.

-As soon as mega-pixel cameras were introduced, people stopped sending pictures by email — it was just too darned expensive.
+el cameras were introduced, people stopped sending pictures by email — it was just too darned expensive.
 Did DoCoMo et al then remove cameras from handsets?
 No; by then, a camera was a required sales feature and any handset without one couldn’t compete.
 But economies of scale had made the marginal cost to add a camera almost negligible by then anyway.

 Similarly, removable memory was initially not allowed on any DoCoMo 2G cellular models (to avoid the risk that a phone maker would enable the OS to copy for-pay content onto the memory); later, DoCoMo did permit removable memory (with the 505i-series) because that was the only way to get ultra-large picture files off the handset.
 This was necessary to support camera usage — again, a sales feature; but the phones’ OS still won’t allow for-pay content (ring tones, etc.) to be saved to the memory.